This is the multi-page printable view of this section. Click here to print.

 Details:

 So what to do instead?
-It’s enought if you will backup clickhouse data itself, and to recover the state of zookeeper you can just run the command SYSTEM RESTORE REPLICA command AFTER restoring the clickhouse data itself.
+It’s enough if you will backup ClickHouse data itself, and to recover the state of zookeeper you can just run the command SYSTEM RESTORE REPLICA command AFTER restoring the ClickHouse data itself.
 That will recreate the state of the replica in the zookeeper as it exists on the filesystem after backup recovery.

 Normally Zookeeper ensemble consists of 3 nodes, which is enough to survive hardware failures.

-On older verion (which don’t have SYSTEM RESTORE REPLICA command - it can be done manually, using instruction https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/replication/#converting-from-mergetree-to-replicatedmergetree), on scale you can try https://github.com/Altinity/clickhouse-zookeeper-recovery
+On older version (which don’t have SYSTEM RESTORE REPLICA command - it can be done manually, using instruction https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/replication/#converting-from-mergetree-to-replicatedmergetree), on scale you can try https://github.com/Altinity/clickhouse-zookeeper-recovery

 10 - ZooKeeper cluster migration